Toward Invisible CAM: Why the Future of Making Demands the Disappearance of Manufacturing Complexity

 Whether loading a simple 2D part to cut profiles from sheet stock or a complex 3D part for additive or subtractive processes, the nature of the part is fully described by its design.
 Nothing is left to the imagination.

-If I load a 2D drawing onto a CNC router, it is obvious that the edges and holes are to be cut out.
+For example, if I load a 2D drawing onto a CNC router, it's obvious that the edges and holes are to be cut out.
 There is no need for a human to manually declare that edges are edges or that holes are holes.

 If I load that same 2D design into a 3D printer, it is equally obvious that the filled areas must be built up from scratch, with only an extrusion height needed from the user before beginning the job.
 This is the closest thing we have today to invisible CAM, and it is no coincidence that 3D printing is the most democratized form of manufacturing created so far.